By Richard Foster

-Both state and federal governments recognize the benefits to education and many require inmates to participate in educational programming if they do not already possess a high school diploma or GED certificate.
+Both state and federal governments recognize the benefits of education and many require inmates to participate in educational programming if they do not already possess a high school diploma or GED certificate.
 BOP policy statement 544.70 explains that their literacy program is to help inmates develop the knowledge needed to successfully complete their GED.
-It goes on to say that, "A high school diploma is the basic academic requirement for most entry-level jobs.
-People who function below this level often find it very difficult to get a job and carry out daily activities."
-They say their objective is to "help inmates develop the skills needed to compete for available jobs and cope with post-release community, family, and other responsibilities."
-Inmates who do not have a diploma or GED are required to "attend an adult literacy program for a minimum of 240 instructional hours or until a GED is achieved."
+It goes on to say that, “A high school diploma is the basic academic requirement for most entry-level jobs.
+People who function below this level often find it very difficult to get a job and carry out daily activities.”
+They say their objective is to “help inmates develop the skills needed to compete for available jobs and cope with post-release community, family, and other responsibilities.”
+Inmates who do not have a diploma or GED are required to “attend an adult literacy program for a minimum of 240 instructional hours or until a GED is achieved.”

 Compulsory education in prisons, much like its counterpart in public education, has drawbacks.
 Americans in general, and the prison population probably more so, rebel at being forced to do anything, even if it is for their own good.
 By requiring inmates to attend classes a negative and often disruptive dynamic is created.
 Those who want to learn are distracted by those who are not motivated or who are defiant toward the system forcing them to attend.
 Ironically, many of these same inmates who complain about being forced to attend, if refused the right to get an education, would be the first to file law suits.
 With inmates who want to learn placed on waiting lists in some institutions, the federal BOP and state DOCs should look at turning their GED programs from compulsory to voluntary.

 But what exactly is a GED and what opportunities does it provide to inmates while incarcerated and upon release?
 The acronym GED stands for the General Education Development Tests, and has been around since 1942.
-It was first used to help Veterans returning from World War II and was later adopted by the U.S. states and countries around the world.
+It was first used to help Veterans returning from World War II and was later adopted by the U.S. and countries around the world.
 It has become a popular alternative to the traditional high school diploma.
 To receive their GED from the state in which the correctional facility is located, inmates must pass five examinations, one each in Math, Reading, Written Language, Science, and Social Studies.
 A perfect score for each of these tests is 800 points.
 A minimum score for passing each subject is 410 though individual states may raise this standard.
 The total of all five subjects must be at least 2250 points, for a minimum cumulative average of 450.

 According to the American Council on Education’s web site, “The GED Tests are also standardized and normed using a national stratified random sample of graduating high school seniors.
 In order to pass the tests, the GED candidate must demonstrate a level of skill that meets or surpasses that demonstrated by approximately 60 percent of graduating high school seniors.”
 On one hand this bodes well for GED recipients as it puts them at a level equal or above more than half those who have completed a traditional high school program.
 It does not, though, bode well for America’s high schools.

-If one looks closely at the content of the GED it doesn't take long to realize that the level expected of participants is generally that of most middle school curricula.
+If one looks closely at the content of the GED, it doesn’t take long to realize that the level expected of participants is generally that of most middle school curricula.
 The math program consists of basic calculations using all four operations with whole numbers, fractions, and decimals.
 From there it progresses to the standards of measurement and data analysis, followed by algebra and geometry.
 The most complex algebraic problems require find x and y intercepts on a coordinate grid and the geometry focuses mainly on two and three dimensional shapes, solving for area and volume.
 Much of this content is taught in public schools on the fifth and sixth grade level.
 As for the writing portion of the test, part one consists of writing a five paragraph essay in response to a prompt.
 This same skill has been a foundation of the Vermont Writing Portfolio Program for sixth graders for over a decade.
-If inmates who pass the test with a minimum average of 450 points are doing better than 60 percent of America's high school graduates, it only confirms that something is seriously wrong with our public educational system.
+If inmates who pass the test with a minimum average of 450 points are doing better than 60 percent of America’s high school graduates, it only confirms that something is seriously wrong with our public educational system.

 Does this in and of itself dilute the value of a GED?
 Yes and no. Yes, because an inmate who leaves prison with a GED in hand may only be capable of doing eighth grade work.
 He or she may not have the skills necessary to perform the required tasks.
 This has increasingly become the case with high school diplomas which a generation ago meant a student was ready for college level work.
-Today, some employees are finding their high school graduate employees unable to add up a bill and make change when the cash register breaks.
+Today, some employers are finding their high school graduate employees unable to add up a bill and make change when the cash register breaks.

 On the positive side, acenet.edu reports that, “About 90 percent of U.S. employers accept the GED credential as equal to a traditional high school diploma, …” It also says that according to the College Board a GED can be the key to adults being able to engage in post-secondary education programs.
 “In fact, 95 percent of U.S. colleges and universities accept GED graduates who meet their other qualifications for admission.”
 An inmate may not make it into Dartmouth or Yale with a 450 GED average, but it will certainly open the door of many institutions.